 {% endarchiveList %}

-This template code first tries to get up to 10 articles.
-Then, it useslength_isFilter determines if the article list is empty or has only one article, and renders different prompts and layouts accordingly.
+This template code first attempts to retrieve up to 10 articles.
+Then, it useslength_isThe filter determines whether the article list is empty or has only one article, and renders different prompts and layouts accordingly.
 If there are more than one article, it is displayed in a conventional list format.

-Scene three: Adjust style based on tag quantity
+Scene three: Adjust styles based on the number of tags

 Suppose you want to add a unique visual identifier to articles with a specific number of tags.